 Sequence 12

-Closing the permanent exhibition, the Memorial of the children includes to date 4920 photographs of deported Jewish children.
-These photographs, arranged in alphabetical order and collected by Serge Klarsfeld and the Shoah Memorial, are taken from the book Mémorial des enfants juifs déportés de France (éd.
-Les Fils et Filles des déportés de France).
+Closing off the permanent exhibition, the Children’s Memorial to date includes 4,920 photographs of deported Jewish children.
+These photographs, listed in alphabetical order and collected by Serge Klarsfeld and the Shoah Memorial, are taken from the book Mémorial des enfants juifs déportés de France (Memorial of the Jewish children deported from France).

-Catalog of the permanent exhibition of the Shoah Memorial.
+Catalogue of the permanent exhibition at the Shoah Memorial.